ircdocs/modern-irc/index.md

 ## One-to-one communication

 Communication on a one-to-one basis is usually only performed by clients, since most server-server traffic is not a result of servers talking only to each other.
-This section ONLY deals with the typical spanning-tree topology, shown in the figure above.
-This is because this is the topology used in all IRC software today, and other topologies are only being experimented with thus far.

 Servers MUST be able to send a message from any one client to any other.
 It is REQUIRED that all servers be able to send a message in exactly one direction along the spanning tree to reach any client.
 Thus the path of a message being delivered is the shortest path between any two points on the spanning tree.